David Michaelis: Literature

 In 1977, Michaelis and Phillips wrote about "their experiences with the atomic bomb and growing up in the 70s" with a book scheduled to be released as Falling Upward the following year.
 With Mushroom: The Story of the A-Bomb Kid, their 1978 book was about Phillips and the atomic bomb blueprint he created while at Princeton.
 While reviewing the book for The Central New Jersey Home News, Lawrence Ausubel believed that fictional newspapers were included in Mushroom.
 In 2017, a planned movie based on the book was announced by Deadline.

 In 1983, Michaelis published The Best of Friends: Profiles of Extraordinary Friendships.
 For The Best of Friends, Michaelis mainly wrote about males who were not famous.
 Of the fourteen people in the book, some people Michaelis discussed included John F. Kennedy and Isamu Noguchi.
 With his 1989 fictional book titled Boy, Girl, Boy, Girl, Michaelis wrote about a man remembering his time at Miss Little's School for Girls when he was a teenager.

 By the early 1990s, Michaelis had begun writing about perfectionism for a fictional book.
 He then changed his focus to a N.C.
 Wyeth biography after his spouse gave him the idea during 1991.
 Michaelis's work, N.C.
 Wyeth: A Biography was released in 1998.
 He co-authored the 2000 book One Nation: Patriots and Pirates Portrayed by N.C.
 Wyeth and James Wyeth alongside Lauren Raye Smith and Tom Brokaw.

 In 2001, Michaelis was selected to write a biography on Charles Schulz.
 As a contributor, Michaelis wrote about Schulz in the 2004 publication of The Complete Peanuts: 1950-1952.
 His biography on Schulz was released in 2007 titled Schulz and Peanuts: A Biography.
 Before the Schulz biography was set to be published that year, Schulz's family said there were mistakes and missing information in the book by Michaelis.
-While talking about the book, Michaelis said there was nothing incorrect with his biography on Schulz.
+While talking about the book, Michaelis said there was nothing incorrect in his biography on Schulz.

 Michaelis began his book on Eleanor Roosevelt in 2009.
 During 2020, he released his Roosevelt biography titled Eleanor.
-While reviewing the book, Gail Collins of The New York Times said it was "the first major single-volume biography in more than half a century".
+In her review of the book, Gail Collins of The New York Times said it was "the first major single-volume biography [of Eleanor Roosevelt] in more than half a century".